 The Council's Audit & Risk Management Committee provides an appropriate forum through which audit and scrutiny activity can be reported and directed.
 This includes considering audit work relating to systems, processes, governance arrangements and Best Value but also considering performance against LOIP objectives, transformational activities and co-ordinating activities for the Scrutiny Panels.
-Furthermore the Committee also considers external reports of where there is direct significance to, and have implications for the Council.
-At the December 2020 meeting, the committee considered the 'COVID-19 Guide for Audit and Risk Committees' publication by Audit Scotland and also noted the completed a self-appraisal checklist against Audit Scotland's National Fraud Initiative publication.
+Furthermore, the Committee also considers external reports of where there is direct significance to, and have implications for the Council.